Ukraine refugees near 4 million. Will exodus slowdown last?

 Jewish groups have begun an effort to bring frail Holocaust survivors out of Ukraine, but each person requires a team of rescue workers to extract such refugees.

 “Now I’m too old to run to the bunker.
-So I just stayed inside my apartment and prayed that the bombs would not kill me,” said 83-year-old Holocaust survivor Tatyana Zhuravliova, a retired doctor who last week was relocated to a nursing home in Germany.
+So I just stayed inside my apartment and prayed that the bombs would not kill me,” said 83-year-old Holocaust survivor Tatyana Zhuravliova, a retired doctor who was relocated to a nursing home in Germany last week.

-Michalska, the Polish border guard spokeswoman, suggested that many Ukrainians who have already fled have left the areas most affected by war, and future fighting could determine whether civilians in other areas decide to flee.
+Michalska, the Polish border guard spokeswoman, suggested that many Ukrainians who have already fled have left the areas most affected by the fighting, and future battles could determine whether civilians in other areas decide to leave.

-“We cannot exclude that there will be more waves of refugees in the future,” Michalska told The Associated Press.
+“We cannot exclude that there will be more waves of refugees in the future,” Michalska said by phone.

 Aid agencies are not letting up in their efforts, helping those who have already gotten out of Ukraine and preparing in case new surges of refugees arrive.